-Once you've figured out your reasons, a really important part is to clue yourself up on ingredients.
+There is a general lack of transparency for us as consumers so one of the most important things to make informed decisions is to get clued up on ingredients.
 A good resource is EWG’s Skin Deep Cosmetics Database which is essentially a library of ingredients and products which gives them a hazard score from 1-10 (low hazard-high hazard).
 Sometimes on the Skin Deep website an ingredient might be given a higher hazard rating (or sometimes even a lower rating) because there’s isn’t enough data on it, so watch out for that!
 You can also do a web search on toxic cosmetic ingredients and you’ll find an huge amount of information.

-You don’t necessarily have to go cold turkey and throw out everything (unless you are made of money!).
-If you do decide to get rid of everything and start from scratch though try to give some of your old products to family or friends who will make use of them.
-Switching to natural products can be very expensive so honestly don’t feel you have to switch everything at once.
-At least start off with products you use most often and look in to getting a better alternative when you run out.
-I've been gradually transitioning over the past 6 months or so and now all of my skincare and bath/shower products are natural.
-My make-up collection on the other hand is still about 50/50.
-Just remember it's perfectly fine to do it gradually, whether it's just as and when you can afford it or when you finish off an old product.
+You don’t necessarily have to go cold turkey and throw out everything (unless you’re feeling spendy of course)!
+If you do decide to get rid of everything and start from scratch though, try to give some of your old products to family or friends who will make use of them, or research if there is a local charity looking for donations.
+Switching to natural products can sometimes be expensive so honestly don’t feel you have to switch everything at once.
+There are more and more great budget-friendly brands available as the green beauty movement gains popularity.